How much does it cost to replace an engine?

-- Grinding: Grinding noises can come from a lack of lubrication between critical engine components, and they generally mean that something’s either not where it’s supposed to be or not receiving proper lubrication.
+- Grinding: Grinding noises can come from a lack of lubrication between critical engine components that has resulted in metal-to-metal contact.

 - Increased exhaust: A sudden increase in the amount of exhaust your engine is producing usually means something is burning that shouldn’t be.
 You may be able to tell what’s burning by the color of the new smoke.

 - Black smoke is a sign that too much fuel is making it into the engine.

 - Blue smoke generally comes from burning engine oil.

 - White smoke comes from burning antifreeze or coolant.

 - Oil or coolant leaks: Oil or coolant spots on the ground under your vehicle could be a sign of engine failure.
 If a leak is caught early enough, it may not be an issue, but if your car has been leaking for months, the lack of fluids may create other problems.

 If you suspect you have major engine issues, visit a mechanic you trust to find out exactly what you're dealing with.
 Qualified mechanics will run a full diagnostic scan on your vehicle and perform a thorough visual inspection to determine what the cause of your problems is.
 If your mechanic tells you that your engine is seriously compromised, you'll generally be presented with two options: an engine rebuild or an engine replacement.